Vic Mensa: 'This isn't a real democracy'

 As hip-hop braces for a Trump presidency, Mensa said that it is up to Americans who disagree with Trump's view of the world to "regroup and reassess" ways to offset any harm that a Trump presidency could inflict on the civil liberties of people of color.

-But the 23-year-old warns that talking or protesting is not enough -- activists need to make their voices heard at the ballot box by participating in the 2018 congressional election and electing local officials who will champion progressive causes and protect civil liberties.
+But the 23-year-old, who spent Thanksgiving weekend at the Standing Rock Native American Reservation to protest against the Dakota Access Pipeline, warns that talking or protesting is not enough -- activists need to make their voices heard at the ballot box by participating in the 2018 congressional election and electing local officials who will champion progressive causes and protect civil liberties.

 Why police brutality is personal